-Back in 1914 when the Hotel Denver was conceived, small rooms were the norm.
+Back in 1914 when the historic Hotel Denver was conceived, small rooms were the norm.
 The typical traveler at that time was a business man or a couple on holiday.
 Silver kings built the hotel across the river, but here on the south side was a real town with real, working class people and business travelers.
 As the hotel joined up with properties on both sides, remodels were done to include modern (as defined in the 40’s) bathrooms in each room, and eight larger rooms were added to accommodate the boom of post-war traveling families.

 Among an extensive list of projects, Mike has completed eight double-queen room renovations thus far.
 Mike is our highly-skilled, professional in-house carpenter, who has been with us for many years.
 Each remodel has been very different, resulting in unique experiences for our visitors and unique headaches for Mike.
 Here is quick run-down of the eight: